-Note To be enrolled lawfully in a non-government school a child must be in the final year of his or her early education period and on or past his or her third birthday.
-In addition, the school must be registered to provide Pre-Kindergarten and not exceed the number of hours per week specified in standard 3.3.
+To be enrolled lawfully in a non-government school a child must be in the final year of their early education period and on or past their third birthday.
+In addition, the school must be registered to provide Pre-Kindergarten and meet the other standards specific to that year level.